IITDU-AMIT-MSSE1044/course-project-KKGanguly/ReadMe.md

 * The resuts including WDPB loop, cost coverage, total cost are generated into the corresponding results directory

 ## Data
 The data is a simulation of selected word color change of Notepad++.
 It is available in the [secondsample](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/tree/master/src/secondsample) directory.
 It contains a single WDPB loop in the [NotepadSimulation.java](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/blob/master/src/secondsample/NotePadSimulation.java) file.
+The generated results from the base paper is in the [results-single](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/tree/master/results-single) directory.
+The results from the extension of this work is in the [results-multiple](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/tree/master/results-multiple).

 ## Author